-1960 OSA President, James G. Bakerk a major contributor to the growth of satellite reconnaissance, was born in Louisville, Kentucky, USA in 1914, and went on to attend the University of Louisville where he majored in mathematics.
-During his time at the university Baker became interested in astronomy and grinding his own mirrors.
+A major contributor to the growth of satellite reconnaissance, James G. Baker, was born in Louisville, Kentucky in 1914 and went on to attend the University of Louisville where he majored in mathematics.
+During his time at the university, Baker became interested in astronomy and grinding his own mirrors.
 In 1931 he helped to form the Louisville Astronomical Society.
 He graduated with a B.A. in 1935.

 After the war Baker became a consultant for the Air Force Photographic Laboratory, Perkin-Elmer Corporation, Eastman Kodak, and the Boston University Optical Research Laboratory.
 In 1948 he joined the Lick Observatory in Orinda, California as a research associate.
 He returned to Harvard in 1950.
 During the 1950s Baker performed research for the Air Force’s Beacon Hill Study which would influence high altitude, overhead reconnaissance systems used to obtain intelligence during the Cold War.